| Western GeoPower Unit 1 – The Geysers

 Project History

-A commercial power plant of 62 MWe (gross) capacity, known as PG&E Unit 15, operated at the WGP leasehold between 1979 and 1989.
+A commercial power plant of 62 MW (gross) capacity, known as PG&E Unit 15, operated at the WGP leasehold between 1979 and 1989.
 It is now recognized that the Unit 15 plant was oversized for the available resource.
-During that time The Geysers Field experienced a decline in productivity as the fields resource was depleting, for this reason, the wells supplying the plant experienced a rapid decline in productivity.
-The PG&E plant was shut down in 1989 and dismantled and the wells were plugged.
-Since the mid-1990s, the rate of decline in well productivity at The Geysers has eased substantially and reservoir pressure has stabilized.
-In large part, this is due to the injection of treated municipal waste water into the reservoir.
+For this reason, the wells supplying the plant experienced a rapid decline in productivity, similar to the decline experienced throughout The Geysers at that time.
+The plant was shut down in 1989 and eventually dismantled; and the wells were plugged and abandoned.

 GeothermEx is a recognized international authority in the evaluation of geothermal resources and has been involved in the development of all the geothermal fields in the United States and over 750 projects worldwide.
 The company has been associated with the development of The Geysers Geothermal Field for over 30 years.